How Utilitarian Are OpenAI's Models Really? Replicating and Reinterpreting Pfeffer, Kr\"ugel, and Uhl (2025): Introduction

+The prompt used by Pfeffer et al.\ combines several of these confounds: a fixed answer order (``Yes or No''), an advisory framing (``Should I pull the lever?''), and scenarios referred to by name rather than described.
+Pfeffer et al.\ acknowledge as much: their study ``constitutes a call for a much larger and open-ended research program,'' and they did not ``alter prompts to test for the consistency of responses'' \parencite[6]{pfeffer2025}.

+This paper takes up their call: I replicate their design and extend it to four OpenAI models and four prompt variations per scenario.

 This amounts to two contributions.
-First, my experiments supply richer and more robust evidence on how utilitarian OpenAI's models are and whether they give more utilitarian responses with reasoning.
-Second, my experiments demonstrate how fickle empirical findings about LLM behavior can be.
+First, my experiments supply richer and more robust evidence on how utilitarian OpenAI's models respond and whether reasoning makes their responses more utilitarian.
+Second, the experiments demonstrate how fickle empirical findings about LLM behavior can be.
 The paper hence advances the methodology of LLM prompt experiments.

-Pfeffer et al.'s top-level finding, that reasoning models generally give more utilitarian answers, does not hold up.
-First, one of OpenAI's \emph{non}-reasoning models, GPT-4o-mini, which Pfeffer et al.\ didn't test, gives 99\% utilitarian answers to the trolley dilemma (using same prompt as Pfeffer et al.).
-Second, the low utilitarian answer rate of GPT-4o (that Pfeffer et al. observe and that I replicate), in fact, appears to be driven by safety refusals, not the absence of reasoning.
-And finally, when the original prompt is reformulated, to avoid confounds of framing or memorization, GPT-4o gives 99--100\% utilitarian responses, just as the reasoning models.
+On the trolley dilemma, the hypothesis that smarter models are more utilitarian is not confirmed: reasoning models do not stand out as more utilitarian.
+First, one of OpenAI's \emph{non}-reasoning models, GPT-4o-mini, which Pfeffer et al.\ didn't test, gives 99\% utilitarian answers (using the same prompt as Pfeffer et al.).
+Second, the low utilitarian answer rate of GPT-4o (that Pfeffer et al.\ observe and that I replicate), in fact, appears to be driven by safety refusals, not the absence of reasoning.
+And finally, when the original prompt is reformulated to address the confounds of framing and memorization, GPT-4o gives 99--100\% utilitarian responses, just as the reasoning models.
 In short, on the trolley dilemma, once prompt confounds are removed, \emph{all four models converge on utilitarian answers}.

-Pfeffer et al.'s finding on the footbridge dilemma survives blemished.
+Pfeffer et al.'s finding on the footbridge dilemma is partially confirmed.
 On some prompt variations, OpenAI's reasoning models give more utilitarian answers (43\% and 71\%).
 On other variations they mostly refuse to answer, or give a non-utilitarian rather than a utilitarian answer.
 And the most utilitarian answers are given by the non-reasoning model GPT-4o-mini (92\%).

-Hence, the larger story here is about a methodological not a utilitarian turn.
+Hence, the larger story here is about a methodological, not a utilitarian, turn.
 So far, LLMs' responses to trolley problems indicate no utilitarian turn.
 What they do suggest, however, is that robust evidence about LLM behavior is hard to come by.